SNMP configuration examples

 Authhash: f3d8982fc28e8d1346c26eee49eb2c4a5950c934

-Now define a SNMPv3 user:
+Then define an SNMPv3 user:

 snmp.set --users authpriv/f3d8982fc28e8d1346c26eee49eb2c4a5950c934/0596ab30b315576a4e9f7d7bde65bf49b749e335/priv